How to Inspect Sail Battens

 After making sure that the pockets are sound, you’ll want to remove the battens and take a close look at them.
 First, make sure that all the battens are accounted for.
 Using a sail with missing battens can prematurely damage the sail due to excessive flutter.
 Next check all the battens to make sure that none of them are warped, split, broken or cracked.
 Flex the batten slightly to look for cracks that might not be able to be seen when relaxed.
 You’ll need to order replacements for any missing or broken battens.

-If there are any sharp edges on your fiberglass battens, be sure to sand them down before returning it to the pocket.
+If there are any sharp edges on your fiberglass battens, be sure to sand the edges down before returning the batten to the pocket.
 Make sure all your battens have end caps to prevent chafing.
 You’ll also want to make sure that your battens are secure in their pockets.
 Check the leech edge of the sail and any batten end protectors.

 Remember, doing thorough checks now can save you a lot of work later!
 You can find replacement battens and end caps as well as Dacron sailcloth right here at Sailrite.